BalashovAD/parsecpp/README.md

 #### Lazy
 The easiest way is to use the `lazy` function.
-It builds the combinator, but parser generator will be called only while parsing the stream.
+It builds the combinator, but parser generator will only be called only while parsing the stream.
 It's slower than building full parser once before start and avoid type erasing.
-But it's a universal method that works with any parsers.
+However, it's a universal method that works with any parsers.

 ```c++
 Parser<char> makeB();